 Once you've found a suitable account and have checked that the bank is part of the scheme (those participating will display the Current Account Switch Guarantee Trustmark), you can get things underway.

-All you need to do is let the new bank know your intention to switch, provide them with proof of your identify (such as a utility bill, bank statement, passport, driving licence etc.), agree a specific switch date and fill in a couple of forms - a Current Account Switch Agreement form and a Current Account Closure Instruction form - and they'll take it from there.
+All you need to do is let the new bank know your intention to switch, provide them with proof of your identity (most will do this electronically, or you may need to supply some documents such as a utility bill, bank statement, passport, driving licence etc.), agree a specific switch date and fill in a couple of forms – a Current Account Switch Agreement form and a Current Account Closure Instruction form – and they'll take it from there.

 Under the new rules, a new current account must be fully operational within seven working days.

 Your existing provider is obliged to supply the new bank or building society with any direct debit and standing order details, and once the switch has taken place, any payments coming into or going out of your old account will be automatically redirected for 36 months.
 Any money remaining in your old account on the switch date will be automatically transferred to the new account, too.

 No. The Current Account Switch Guarantee is a core part of the scheme and guarantees that, should mistakes be made and penalties incurred (such as charges levied should direct debits be taken from your old account), you'll be completely refunded.

 The same applies if you suffer from loss of interest or have any other problems during the switching process.

 Although the Current Account Switch Guarantee will cover you if mistakes occur, it'll make things a lot simpler if you plan your switch date according to when regular payments tend to be made.